Simple Rustic Shadow Box

 I gathered more boards and cut them to size.
 I didn’t have to rip any of the boards; they were the perfect size to leave a small gap between them.

-Of course I used my favorite d-rings on the back for hanging.
-I typically use 3 d-rings so that a shadow box can be hung horizontally as shown here, or vertically.
+Of course, I used my favorite d-rings on the back for hanging.
+I typically use three d-rings so that a shadow box can be hung horizontally, as shown here, or vertically.

-This shadow box would be great to hold some plants to give the patio a pop of color.
+This shadow box would be great for holding plants to give the patio a pop of color.

 It could also hold small garden statues.